BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 In ``sclang``, control sequences are functions.
 They expect one or multiple functions that are executed conditionally.
-We already saw the ``if``-Functions which expects one boolean expression (a predicate) and two functions.
+We already saw the ``if``-Functions which expect one boolean expression (a predicate) and two functions.

 The ``while``-functions expects one predicate and another function that can be executed as long as the predicate is true.
 For example: